RBT is different in all movements.

 Second, move the RBT around in a circular direction, both clockwise and counterclockwise while keeping the fingers where they were.

-The purpose of this exercise is to let your hand discover that there's a new way to move the cursor, squeezing from side to side is no longer a necessity.
-You can pull or push of the entire RBT back, forth, left, and right by using only your index and middle fingers.
+The purpose of this exercise is to let your hand discover there's a new way to move the cursor, squeezing from side to side is no longer the only option for movement.
+You can push and pull the entire RBT back, forth, left, and right by using only your index and middle finger tips.

 Fourth, lift your index finger while keeping the middle finger on the edge of the raised RBT buttons.
 Then lower your index finger while keeping it straightened.
 The contact surface is likely somewhere between the second and third finger digits.
 Each person may vary due to different hand sizes.
 Remember this position.

-Fifth, Keep your index finger relaxed on the edge of the raised RBT buttons and lift your middle finger.
-Then lower your middle finger in a free drop.
+Fifth, Keep your index finger relaxed on the raised RBT left button and lift your middle finger.
+Then lower your middle finger while keeping it straightened.
 The contact surface is likely somewhere between the second and third finger digits but is usually different than the location of the index finger's.

 Sixth, look at the height of your elbow.
-It needs to be slightly lower than your hand.
+It needs to be equal or slightly lower than your wrist.
 Lower your chair or raise your table if you have to.

 Repeat step One through Six if needed.